Profile - Thomas

 • Changes in the injection molding process

-How ultrasound-based flow front detection works:
+How ultrasonic flow front detection works:

 With an empty cavity, 100 % of the ultrasonic energy is reflected at the steel/air interface.
 If the plastic now hits the measuring point, part of the ultrasonic energy is coupled into the plastic and precisely this difference is subsequently detected by the MoldFront sensor system.